malako/sensorpush-core/README.md

 The package comes with a minimal class, SensorPushClient, extending the generated API class, mainly for easy authentication.
 It's just a quick way to get started – use it if you want.

 ## Before you get started
-Login to https://dashboard.sensorpush.com/ and accept terms and conditions.
+You need to accept terms and conditions at https://dashboard.sensorpush.com/ before you can use the API.

 ## Code example
     // Create client